Our Projects

 Architect’s rendering showing the History Center, exposing what was once the entrance to Sunken Gardens.
 Today’s visitors will continue to enter from 4th Street and the Gardens’ parking lot.

-In keeping with its historic legacy, Sunken Gardens is creating a History Center in the original 1940 entrance, a building that until recently housed the Garden’s tropical birds at night.
-The birds now have new nighttime accommodations and the building is being restored.
-The new History Center will feature exhibits showcasing Sunken Gardens’ history and its important role during the era of Old Florida roadside attractions.
-Sunken Gardens Forever Foundation has pledged $100,000 towards the cost of renovation of the building.
+In keeping with its historic legacy, Sunken Gardens created a History Center in the original 1940 entrance, a building that until recently housed the Garden’s tropical birds at night.
+The birds now have new nighttime accommodations and the building has been restored.
+The new History Center features exhibits showcasing Sunken Gardens’ history and its important role during the era of Old Florida roadside attractions.
+Sunken Gardens Forever Foundation donated $100,000 towards the cost of renovation of the building.

-In addition, the Foundation is committed to providing $20,000 toward the purchase of video equipment and displays.
+In addition, the Foundation provided $20,000 toward the purchase of video equipment and displays.
 Our financial commitment and letter of support helped Sunken Gardens to secure a state grant of $50,000 for the development and production of exhibits that will tell the fascinating stories from the Gardens’ history.

 Restock the Flock